 More accurate data about a possible drop in sea level during the 1st millennium BC were recorded from the Colchis (Georgia).
-The review of 14C-dated relict peat layers in different swamp areas with regard to their present position does, however, not permit to accept a possible relative fall in sea level of more than 2-3 m (Dzhanelidze 2007).
-This estimation is in good agreement with previous conclusions about the possible change in sea level during the late Holocene on the eastern coasts of the Black Sea (Dzhanelidze 1980; Gorlov et al. 2004) despite of the existence of more extreme values of a sea-level fall during this period (Balabanov & Gey 1981; Balabanov & Gaprindashvili 1987, Balabanov & Izmailov 1988; Nikonov 1997; and others).
+The review of 14C-dated relict peat layers in different swamp areas with regard to their present position does, however, not indicate a possible relative fall in sea level of more than 2-3 m (Dzhanelidze, 2007).
+This estimate is in good agreement with previous conclusions about the possible change in sea level during the late Holocene on the eastern coasts of the Black Sea (Dzhanelidze, 1980) despite the existence of more extreme values of a sea level fall during this period (Balabanov and Gey, 1981; Balabanov et al., 1981; Balabanov et al., 1987; Balabanov et al., 1988; Nikonov et al., 1997; and others).

-Traces of the disruption of the generally trangressive sequence by superimposed sea level fluctuations have been revealed in the sedimentary structure of different locations along the north-western part of the Black Sea (Balandin & Trashchuk 1982; Inozemtsev et al. 1984; Molodykh et al. 1984; Gozhik & Novosel'sky 1989).

-In contrast to this opinion several other studies on the topic that were recently published (e.g. Fouache et al. 2004; Giosan et al. 2006; Porotov 2007; Lericolais et al. 2007 and 2009; Brückner et al. 2010) question the concept of the Phanagorian regression.
+Traces of the disruption of the generally transgressive sequence by superimposed sea level fluctuations have been revealed in the sedimentary structure of different locations along the northwestern part of the Black Sea (Balandin and Trashchuk, 1982; Inozemtsev et al., 1984; Molodykh et al., 1984; Gozhik and Novosel'sky, 1989).
+In contrast to this opinion, several other studies on the topic that were recently published (e.g. Fouache et al., 2004; Kaplin and Selivanov, 2004; Giosan et al., 2006, 2009; Porotov, 2007; Lericolais et al., 2007, 2009; Brückner et al., 2010) question the concept of the Phanagorian regression.

-3. Geological and geomorphological setting
+3. Geological and geomorphological setting of Taman Peninsula